Hotelling's rule

 when P(t) is the unit profit at time t and δ is the discount rate.

 The economic rent obtained is an abnormal rent, often referred to as resource rent, since it generates from a situation where the resource owner has open access to the resource for free.
 In other words, the resource rent is the resource royalty or resource's net price (price received from selling the resource minus costs.
 In this case costs are zero).
-The resource rent therefore equals the shadow value of the natural resource or natural capital.
+The resource rent therefore equals the shadow value of the natural resource or natural capital.There are attempts to modify or expand the system, such as considering that the price of the resource should not be the only factor taken into account for extraction, but that the sector's profits should be maximized in resource-rich countries.